 A place you will regret leaving

 Charm, charm, charm.
-Walking through stone streets dating back to Inca times, you cannot help but notice the quality that this little town possesses in abundance.
-The sound of running water from the streams that crisscross the town will provide a soundtrack to your walk and the houses that you will pass are built on the foundations of the original Inca settlement.
+Walking through stone streets dating back to Inca times, you cannot help but notice the quaintness that this little town possesses in abundance.
+The sound of running water from the streams that crisscross the town will provide a soundtrack to your walk.
+Meanwhile, the houses that you will pass are built on the foundations of the original Inca settlement.
 The big draw of a visit here is the fortress, the site of the last great Spanish defeat in Peru.
-Consequently, during the day Ollantaytambo is invaded by tour groups from Cusco making a beeline for the historic ruins.
-In the evening, when those buses depart, people play volleyball in the main town square and the little cafés and restaurants provide a quiet refuge in the cool nights.
+Consequently, during the day Ollantaytambo is invaded by tour groups from Cusco who make a beeline for the historic ruins.
+In the evening, when those buses depart, people play volleyball in the main town square.
+Travellers can take refuge in the little cafés and restaurants during the cool nights.

 Moray and Maras